Introduction to the History of Pye Telecom

 Pye and Philips companies and is based on information held in the Pye Telecom Historic Collection.

-The Pye Telecom Historic Collection was the Company's own internal
+The Pye Telecom Historic Collection (PTHC) was the Company's own internal

-museum, begun in 1975, and retrieved (with permission) from the closure
+museum, begun in 1975, and retrieved (with permission from the owners Cinven) from the closure

 of Simoco International in 2002.
 It supplies much of the radio